How to Write a Screenplay: The 5 Step Process

 In college, I took a class with John Wilder, a veteran Hollywood film and TV writer, who began the class by writing, “STRUCTURE!
 STRUCTURE!
 STRUCTURE!” on the chalkboard.

-“What’s the most important part of a screenplay?” he would ask at the beginning of nearly every class.
+“What's the most important part of a screenplay?” he asked at the beginning of nearly every class.

 It was obvious what he thought.
 Not screenplay format.
 Not the industry standard.
 Not even main characters.